singhshikhar22/Microblog/README.md

 ## Getting started

-To run this project, download the repository and with the help of flask run command, run the main file "microblog.py".
+To run this project, download the repository and create your own virtual environment if possible for this project, then run the environment and go the project location and
+1. With the help of pip command, run "pip install -r requirements.txt"
+2. Then run "set FLASK_APP=microblog.py"
+3. Then run the command "flask run"

 ## Acknowledgments